blooma-club/blooma/README.md

 # Blooma

-Blooma is an AI media studio for creators to generate image and video assets with consistent models, locations, and camera presets.
+Blooma is an AI media studio for creators to generate image assets with consistent models, locations, and camera presets.
 It includes asset libraries, generation history, and credit-based billing.

 ## Product Overview

-- Studio for image generation and video generation
+- Studio for image generation
 - Model library (custom and public)
 - Location library (custom and public)
 - Camera presets